Float-Down Option: Can It Lower Your Mortgage Rate?

 If interest rates have been volatile and you’re nervous about it increasing, you can lock a rate in and pay for the float-down option.
 This way, you get the best of both worlds.
 You can take advantage of lower rates if they occur, but you also hedge against increasing interest rates.

-- The chance to take advantage of lower rates
+- You have the chance to take advantage of lower rates

-- Peace of mind that you have a rate locked in
+- You get the peace of mind that you have a rate locked in

 - A rate lock with a float-down option is more expensive

-- You must still check mortgage rates to see if you can use your float-down option
+- You must still check mortgage rates to see if you can use your option

-A float-down isn’t the only option you have when choosing the correct interest rate.
-If you don’t want to pay the extra fee for a float-down, you have other options, including:
+If you don’t want to pay the extra fee for a float-down, you have other options to obtain a better interest rate, including:

 A float-down option gives you the best of both worlds.
 You lock in your interest rate but have the opportunity to lower it one time should rates fall.
 It’s not for everyone since it costs more money for the option, but it’s one of the many options you have.
 If you’re ready to see your loan options, apply for a loan online.